Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 • W-2s for any job you worked as an employee.

-• 1099s for other income, like money you earned as an independent contractor, interest from a bank account, or capital gains from a house sale.
+• 1099s for other income, like money earned as an independent contractor, interest from a bank account, or capital gains from a house sale.

 • Mortgage interest and property tax statements.